 The business traveler spends countless nights in different hotel beds across multiple time zones followed each morning by crummy hotel room coffee as they race to meet their next customer.

-Here are the 31 Hotel Hacks brought to by seasoned travel professionals to help you level up your hotel game.
+Here are the 31 Hotel Hacks / Hotel Tips brought to you by seasoned travel professionals and designed to help you level up your hotel game.

-We’ve divided this list of hotel hacks into the following categories:
+We’ve divided this list of hotel hacks and hotel tips into the following categories:

 - Hotels Hacks for Picking/Booking your hotel